Symptomatic management of Topical Steroid Withdrawal

 Dryness

-Results of the previous survey
+Results of the first general survey

-The below data are the results of that survey, directly from people who were suffering from topical steroid withdrawal during that time period.
+The below data are the results of that general survey, directly from people who were suffering from topical steroid withdrawal during that time period.

-These are insights only and not medical advice, diagnosis or treatment.
+These are insights only and not medical advice, diagnosis, or treatment.